COMP0031VRProject/Documents/TestPlan/test-plan.md

 ## Metrics
 The following variable are recorded by the test script:
-* Angle difference `T_AD`: The angle difference on each bot moving frame
+* Angle error `T_AD`: The absolute angle difference between the virual and the actual direction on each bot moving frame.
 * Scaling factor `T_SF`: The scaling factor on each bot moving frame
 * Task completion time `T_TCT`: The time since the paticipants arrived to the first flag until they reached the final flag.
 * Real distance travelled `T_RD`: The distance bot travelled in the real world